Buying a new puppy is an exciting and rewarding endeavor! You get to choose your puppy, bring it home, and learn all its quirks.

 Mini Aussiedoodle Care

 First off, you should be prepared to give your Mini Aussiedoodle adequate social interaction and mental stimulation.
 These smart, social dogs need human attention to thrive.
-If they don’t get enough stimulation, they will use their active brains to seek their own entertainment, which is often destructive!
+If they don’t get enough stimulation, they will use their active brains to seek their own entertainment, which is often negative and destructive!